-Today I am very happily married to a wonderful husband and we have 4 beautiful children.
+Today I am very happily married to a wonderful husband and we have 6 beautiful children.
 God has blessed me way beyond what I deserve.
 My first passions in life are to help and support Peter in the ministry God has given him to do and to raise our children to love and follow Jesus.
 At the moment, my primary ministry is focused on them.
-I realize this is just for a season and the years with our children will fly by all too quickly.
+I realize this is just for a season and the years with our children are flying by all too quickly.
 So I am committed to keeping them my main priority while God has placed them in our home.

-I enjoy doing administration, organizing and writing.
-I love to spend time with other women and spur them on to a greater love for Jesus.
+Mostly, I love to spend time with other women and spur them on to a greater love for Jesus.
 And I love to be hospitable and just spend time with people.

 - A growing love for Jesus

-- Patience, wisdom and energy in parenting
+- Patience, wisdom and energy in parenting and homeschooling

 Although I grew up surrounded by missions and was saved at a young age, by the time I was in secondary school I was living for my own goals rather than for the Lord.
 I knew how to talk the talk but my relationship with Jesus was weak and not dynamic.